getreu/tp-note/doc/source/tp-note--manual.md

   creates the file `20200921-My Note.md` with a rearranged header and the same body.

-* Launch, for once only, a different file editor.\
+* Launch, for once only, a different text editor.\
-  The external file editor, _Tp-Note_ defaults to, is defined in the configuration file and can be changed there.
-If you want to use a different file editor just for one-shot, type:
+  The external text editor, _Tp-Note_ defaults to, is defined in the configuration file and can be changed there.
+If you want to use a different text editor just for one-shot, type:

   ```bash